prendradjaja/advent-of-code-2024/README.md

 Day 4: [04a] [04b]
 - My own `struct Vector` (see day 8 [08a] for `Vector`, `Position`, `PositionDelta`)
   - And `add()`, `in_bounds()`
+  - See day 10 for these packaged together into `vector.h` and `grid.h`
 - `{ 0 }` initializes an array with all zeroes (even for multi-dimensional arrays: see day 5)

 Day 5: [05a] [05b]